 Our Vercel detection engine checks 2 unique fingerprint signals, achieving high confidence results.
 We score each match and return a confidence percentage so you know how certain the detection is.

-Vercel is a leading ai coding tool used by thousands of businesses and developers worldwide.
+Vercel is a leading hosting used by thousands of businesses and developers worldwide.
 Our detection engine can identify Vercel-built websites with high confidence by analyzing multiple technical signals.

 Whether you're a developer doing competitive research, a designer looking for inspiration, or just curious about how a website was built — AI Website Detector gives you instant, accurate detection.